markdalyy/Platformer/README.md

 ![Screenshot of gameplay](gameplay.png "Gameplay")

-This is a simple game where your character must move and avoid the enemies for as long as possible.
+This is a simple platform game where your character must pass by or stomp enemies to reach a portal that takes you to the next level.

 It is the finished version of the game featured in the GDQuest YouTube tutorial [Make Your First 2D Game with Godot](https://www.youtube.com/playlist?list=PLhqJJNjsQ7KH_z21S_XeXD3Ht3WnSqW97 "Godot 2D Platformer").